 The SAJC Educational Framework is designed with key processes and institutional programmes aimed at the development of the whole child into the 21st century servant leaders who bring life to the nations.
-It takes cognizance of research into 21st century skills, the Ministry of Education's 2015 Competencies as well as the characteristics of servant leadership necessary for developing Saints who will be a blessing to their community.
+It takes cognizance of research into 21st century competencies and skills as well as the characteristics of servant leadership necessary for developing Saints who will be a blessing to their community.